-- Academic probation (cumulative GPA less than 3.0) - A student with a GPA < 3.0 at the end of their third year will be dismissed from the PhD program. - Failure to fulfill coursework requirements, such as two cumulative "unsatisfactory" grades in CDB 595A and/or CDB 595C - Failure of the Preliminary Examination - Not eligible to teach within 3 years of entering the graduate program - Failure to make satisfactory progress deemed by the thesis committee - The student is automatically and immediately considered to be in poor academic standing in CDB if he/she does not have a thesis lab.
+• Academic probation (cumulative GPA less than 3.0)

+- A student with a GPA < 3.0 at the end of their third year will be dismissed from the PhD program. - Failure to fulfill coursework requirements, such as two cumulative "unsatisfactory" grades in CDB 595A and/or CDB 595C - Failure of the Preliminary Examination - Not eligible to teach within 3 years of entering the graduate program - Failure to make satisfactory progress deemed by the thesis committee, including not meeting the requirements of the annual progress review. - The student is automatically and immediately considered to be in poor academic standing in CDB if he/she does not have a thesis lab.